ptabasso2/oteljavalab/section08/README.md

 ***Application Security Monitoring (ASM)***

 Datadog ASM is designed to protect applications against runtime threats.
-It integrates with the Datadog Agent and provides the following capabilities:
+It integrates with the tracing library and provides the following capabilities:

 - **Real-time threat detection**: ASM monitors live application traffic to detect and alert on various threats, such as web attacks (SQL injection, cross-site scripting), security misconfigurations, and known bad actors.
 - **Runtime security**: It tracks the runtime behavior of applications, providing insights into potentially malicious activity such as command injections or unauthorized access attempts.